uwcse440/web-cse440-au14/_assignments/assignment2/index.md

 Due: Uploaded the night before class Tuesday, October 28, 2014

-Prepare a final report documenting your design process.
+Prepare a report documenting your design process.
 Your report should follow the outline below, and will be graded using the guidelines that follow.
 The provided page allocations are estimates, intended to help convey how to divide up the space.

 If you completed all of your milestones above, you will have much of the content for this report.
 But it is critical that you revise and update that content.
-You have received extensive feedback throughout your design process, and evaluation of your final report will incorporate how you have addressed and incorporated that feedback to improve relative to your prior milestones.
+You have received extensive feedback throughout your design process, and evaluation of your report will include how you have addressed and incorporated that feedback to improve relative to your prior milestones.

 1. __Title__